linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <br>
 </div>

-Lots of producers produced one or two stories; this could be for a number of reasons.
-Those producers who don't have many viewers/readers in Vegas would only provide the information to inform.
-Additionally, these providers could be waiting to get resources in place to produce more accurate stories.
+A good number of new sources only published one or two stories; this could be for a number of reasons.
+Those producers who don't have many viewers/readers in Vegas would may provide an initial report from a syndicated partner or a precursory update for a national/global audience.
+In another scenario, national/global providers may wait to get resources on site to before starting a heavy reporting line on a remote topic.
 The latter suggests we should expect to see a gradual rise in the number of published reports about the event as more reporters get in place.
 That leads to our next question, which uses time series analysis concepts.

 ### Question 3: What changes did we see in the volume of news reports about the Las Vegas active shooter event?